Every person, the whole story.

 Everything you’d want to know about someone, on one screen.

-Open a person and see the full picture — giving cadence, serving history, group membership, household, attendance, and pastoral notes.
+Open a person and see the full picture: giving cadence, serving history, group membership, household, participation, and pastoral notes.
 The profile reads like a note from a staff member who’s been paying attention for two years.

 How Scout reads across all of itHouseholds + relationships